mihaigalos/miniboot/README.md

 # Usage

 ## Get the sources

-`git clone --recursive  https://github.com/mihaigalos/miniboot.git` If you donwload manually, make sure to also manually download the dependencies, they are not automatically downloaded!
+`git clone --recursive  https://github.com/mihaigalos/miniboot.git`

+If you downloaded the sources manually, make sure to also manually download the dependencies, they are not automatically downloaded!

 ## Build the hex
 `make install`